AshAutomates/AutoCore/README.md

 # AutoCore

-Automate Core Actions
+Automate Core actions

-A Python library that combines GUI automation, headless browser control and common actions into a single library.
+A Python library that combines GUI automation, headless browser control, and common actions into a single library.

+---

+## Security & Privacy

+AutoCore runs entirely on your local machine.
+No data is sent to any external server at any point.

+This makes it suitable for:
+- On-premise deployments with strict data security policies
+- Automation involving sensitive or confidential data
+- Compliance-sensitive industries like finance, healthcare, and legal

 ---

 ## Installation